KinMo: Kinematic-aware Human Motion Understanding and Generation: Introduction

-This challenge is rooted in the inherent ambiguity of motion text descriptions in existing datasets.
+This challenge stems from the inherent ambiguity of motion text descriptions in existing datasets.
 For example, multiple phrases (such as \textit{pick up an object from the ground} and \textit{bend down to reach something}) can describe the same motion.
-Conversely, a single term (like \textit{running}) can encompass a wide range of variations, depending on factors such as speed, arm movement, or direction.
-This many-to-many mapping problem~\cite{liu2023bridging} hinders existing models from handling the complexities of natural language, often resulting in inconsistent or unnatural outcomes when trying to generate or edit specific body parts.
+In contrast, a single term (such as \textit{running}) can encompass a wide range of variations, depending on factors such as speed, arm movement, or direction.
+This many-to-many mapping problem~\cite{liu2023bridging} hinders existing models from handling the multiplicity of natural language or motions, often resulting in inconsistent or unnatural outcomes when trying to generate or edit specific body parts.

 To solve this problem, we introduce a novel motion representation based on six fundamental kinematic components: torso, head, left arm, right arm, left leg, and right leg.
-Unlike current methods, which typically treat the body as a whole, this decomposition explicitly combines each joint motion and their interactions to represent the global complex action based on each local body region.
-For instance, consider a \textit{sneaking} motion, where the torso and legs coordinate for movement while the arms are used for balance.
-Based on this, we propose kinematic-aware formulation opens new possibilities for text-motion understanding, fine-grained motion generation, and editing.
+Unlike existing methods that treat the body as a whole, our approach explicitly models each component and its interactions, enabling a more detailed representation of global action through localized body movements.
+For instance, a \textit{sneaking} motion should involve coordinated torso and leg movement, while the arms are used for balance.
+Based on this, we propose a kinematic-aware formulation that opens new possibilities for text-motion understanding, fine-grained motion generation, and editing.
+Building on this insight, we propose a kinematic-aware formulation, which enables improved text-motion understanding, fine-grained motion generation, and editing capabilities.

-To achieve this goal, we restructure the HumanML3D~\cite{guo2022humanml3d} dataset and propose a semi-supervised annotation system named KinMo, which reformulates existing motion descriptions to support body-part-specific control.
-We enhance the text-motion alignment by constructing the hierarchical semantic representation for global action, joint-group motion, and joint interactions.
-Additionally, we extend the current motion generative model, MoMask~\cite{guo2024momask}, to incorporate fine-grained body-part generation and editing, enabling enhanced control and manipulation of motion sequences.
+To achieve this, we reformulate existing motion representations and enhance the widely used HumanML3D~\cite{guo2022humanml3d} dataset by introducing a semi-supervised annotation system that enriches motion data with body-part-specific descriptions, forming our KinMo dataset.
+We investigate the retrieval capability of these body-part-specific descriptions, demonstrating that our proposed Hierarchical Text-Motion Alignment effectively integrates these semantics to further enhance text-motion understanding.
+In addition, we demonstrate how this enhanced understanding benefits motion generation by extending the MoMask~\cite{guo2024momask} model to support fine-grained body-part generation and editing, enabling greater control and manipulation of motion sequences.
 Our contributions can be summarized as follows: